scexao-org/vampires_dpp/_sources/introduction.md

     - Each file is a raw cube from the camera, which includes bad readout frame in the first frame
     - FLC states interleaved in every other frame for PDI mode

-## Processing Workflows
+## Processing workflows

 `vampires_dpp` is built with multiple processing workflows in mind to support the large diversity of observing modes and usages of VAMPIRES.
 Typical VAMPIRES observations produce many gigabytes of data across hundreds of files, which means processing data must occur on a file-by-file basis, with the potential for multi-processing.
 A large portion of the `vampires_dpp` API is available in a command line interface (CLI) for quick processing of files and various other helpers.

-Any script you find will be composed of functions in the `vampires_dpp` python module, which gets installed when you `pip install` this code.
-If you are someone who likes working in Jupyter notebooks, or in interactive scripting environments like iPython, this will give you not only the most direct access to the API, but will allow you to customize your process however you please.
+If you're an advanced python user, any script you find will be composed of functions in the `vampires_dpp` python module, which gets installed when you `pip install` this code.
+If you are someone who likes working in Jupyter notebooks, or in interactive scripting environments like iPython, this will give you not only the most direct access to the API, but will allow you to customize your process to some extent.
 The python methods even include the same progress bars and file-by-file processing of the command line tools!

 ## Getting Help

 Hopefully the tutorials we provide give enough explanation for the common use-cases of VAMPIRES, but if you ran into issues or have suggestions please let us know in the [issues](https://github.com/scexao-org/vampires_dpp/issue/new).
 If you have more complicated questions or data issues contact the SCExAO team directly (c.c.
-[Barnaby Norris](mailto:barnaby.norris@sydney.edu.au) and [Miles Lucas](mailto:mdlucas@hawaii.edu)).
+[Miles Lucas](mailto:mdlucas@hawaii.edu)).
+If you are in the SCExAO slack, feel free to ask a question in the `#vampires-dpp` channel.